breakstate/42_abstract_vm/README.md

 ## Key components
 ### Lexer<br>
 The Lexer decides whether or not an input file is preset.
 If not, the program will wait on input from stdin.
+Lines are tokenized within the lexer and unrecognized tokens throw errors
-- Parser
+### Parser
+The Parser tells the Stack which operations to perform, after having received sanitized input from the Lexer.
-- Stack
+### Stack class
+The Stack class performs operations on the values within the stack object
-- Factory
+### Factory
+Creates Operand objects based on instructions received from the Stack class
-- Operands
+### Operands
+Inherit from IOperand interface